MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/register-for-the-hardware-program.md

     -   Enter in account details, such as your organization display name and personal contact information.

-    -   Sign the required hardware developer legal agreements, located in the account settings tab, as shown below:
+    -   Sign the required hardware developer legal agreements, located in the account settings tab as shown below:

         ![an image showing the 'agreements' button.](images/legal-agreements-location.png)